Last Updated: January 14, 2022

 It was one of the most highly anticipated game launches in history.
 Whether it delivered or not is subjective based on your own expectations going in.
 Some are wholeheartedly praising it as amazing, despite the occasional glitches and bugs.
 Others concede their sky-high expectations were not met.
-Personally, while I'm nowhere near finishing the game yet, as a fan of sci-fi and GTA-style open-world games, I've been seriously impressed.
+Personally, while I'm nowhere near finishing the game yet, as a fan of sci-fi and GTA-style open-world games, I've been quite impressed.

 See Also: Best Settings for Cyberpunk 2077

 For one, it's got arguably one of the best implementations of real-time ray tracing in a video game yet, which includes ray traced shadows, reflections, and lighting, all of which can be tweaked in the settings.
 Simply put, ray tracing looks stunning in Cyberpunk, adding to the realism and immersion factor of the already immersive Night City; many a time I've stopped in awe to fully take in a near-photorealistic scene for a while, thinking of how far 3D graphics has come all these years.

 That said, the game still looks just great without ray tracing too, so don't think you absolutely need it, and I have no doubt I would have stopped to smell the rendered roses (if you will) had ray-tracing been turned off at the time.
 I've tested RT on vs off extensively, and while the difference is definitely there, without it the game still looks better than most titles on the market (again, only on PC; can't vouch for console versions which have been torn to shreds in many a review).

 If you're a fan of either GTA, sci-fi, or the cutting edge of 3D graphics, it's a game really worth checking out.
 But if you're a fan of all 3?
 A must buy in my eyes.
 Yes, it's got issues here and there without a doubt and is far, far from perfect.
 But in my honest opinion the occasional shortcomings don't detract from the many things this game does well.